 - Supplemental Resources

-The following documents provide additional information to assist healthcare providers in their care of individuals with disabilities.
+The following documents provide additional ADA related information to assist in providing healthcare to individuals with disabilities.

 Access to Care for Patients with Disabilities 2018 - American Medical Association (AMA) Accessibility of health care clinics, hospitals and other facilities in which patients receive care by a health care professional is essential to ensuring people have the ability to obtain the care they need when they need it.
 This document discusses strategies to assure that accessibility.

 Accessible Health Care 2017 - ADA National Network The Americans with Disabilities Act (ADA) and Section 504 of the Rehabilitation Act require that health care providers provide individuals with disabilities full and equal access to their health care services and facilities.
 This document discusses those responsibilities for health care professionals.